 Atomic Orbitals

 Orbitals are mathematically derived regions of space with different probabilities of finding an electron.
 There are four different kinds of orbitals, denoted s, p, d, and f each with a different shape.
 Of the four, the s and p orbitals are the most important to organic and biological chemistry.
+The d orbitals are central to organometallic chemistry and are of very importance in biological systems as well.

 s Orbitals